 The SA Rep represents Stage Alliance’s interests.
 Their job is to foster good relations and enforce the contracts between Stage Alliance and its clients, namely the venue or company they are providing labor for.
 The SA Rep is management’s representative, not your representative.

-The representation and of the conditions mentioned above apply to all Stage Alliance employees, including the health and annuity benefits which Stage Alliance pays on your behalf.
-These benefits are not for union members only- they are for all Stage Alliance workers.
-If you receive a packet from the IATSE National Benefits Fund.
+Once you have received enough employer contributions to qualify for health insurance, you will receive a packet from the IATSE National Benefits Fund.
 It is an insurance enrollment packet, not a solicitation to join the union.
-Please get in touch with your Union Steward for more information about how to access your benefits, or go to the National Benefits Fund website to create and account to begin taking advantage of your benefits, http://www.iatsenbf.org/
+Please get in touch with your Union Steward for more information about how to access your benefits, or go to the National Benefits Fund website to create an online account to begin taking advantage of your benefits, www.iatsenbf.org.

 To contribute 5% to Local 205, you must sign a work assessment check off form and turn it in to the Steward.
 You can print one here or ask your Union Steward for one.
 You only have to fill out one form for all Stage Alliance work, not one for each call.